-open plan kitchen/dining area, and a new porch to the front elevation.
+open plan kitchen/dining area, and a new porch structure to the front elevation.

-The extension will project 3.48 metres from the rear elevation of the dwelling, and it will be 5.5 metres in length.
-It has been designed to include a pitched roof with an overall height of 3.69 metres with 2 roof lights over.
+The extension will project 3.8 metres from the rear elevation of the dwelling, and it will be 5.8 metres in length.
+It has been designed to include a pitched roof with an eaves height of 2.36 metres and an overall height of 3.68 metres with 2 roof lights over.

-The rear (North) elevation will include a set of bi-fold doors that overlook the garden of the parent property.
-The side (East) elevation contains a door into the new extension from the garden.
+The rear (North) elevation will include a set of bi-fold doors that overlook the parent property garden.
+The side elevations will remain blank.

-The rear extension will be finished with white k rend, Marley or Redland roof tiles, and UPVC windows and doors to match the existing property.
+The rear extension will be finished with white krend, Redland Cumbrian slate roof tiles, and UPVC windows and doors to match the existing property.

-The front porch extension will project 2 metres from the front elevation and will be 2.3 metres wide.
+The front porch extension will project 1.83 metres from the front elevation and will be 2.3 metres wide which is the same footprint as the current polycarbonate roof lean to.

-The new front porch extension will be finished in roughcast render, Redland roof tiles and upvc windows and doors to match the existing.
+The new front porch extension will be finished in render, Marley ludlow roof tiles and upvc windows and doors to match the existing.